LeeAnnEditor/o365hq/blog/Microsoft launches Azure Security Lab.md

 products such as Azure Sentinel and Azure Security Center.
-And if a situation arises, Microsoft's Cloud Defense Operations Center (CDOC) and security teams work around the clock to identify, analyze and respond to threats in real-time.
+And if a situation arises, Microsoft's Cloud Defense Operations Center (CDOC) and security teams work around the clock to identify, analyze, and respond to threats in real time.